photo of several hot air balloons in flight

 Compliance Standards

 Being compliant with data privacy standards like GDPR (General Data Protection Regulation), HIPAA (Health Insurance Portability and Accountability Act), and PCI-DSS (Payment Card Industry Data Security Standard) might be mandatory, depending on your business’ location and industry.
-However, even if you’re not obliged to follow them, it still might be a good idea, as these standards are internationally recognized references for data privacy and security best practices.

 Passwords Manager

-Using highly sophisticated and well-encrypted software to store passwords will help you keep your data safe.
-In the modern world, many systems require strong passwords that are humanly impossible to remember.
-Moreover, passwords’ rotation, being a good practice itself, might lead to passwords’ degeneration.
 Imagine if you have 3 different systems where you are required to change the passwords once every month and you do not have a password manager.
-Sooner than later, you will be updating them to something similar, easy to remember for you and easy to break for somebody else.
-Just a reminder, the two most common passwords over the internet include “123456” and “admin”.
+Sooner or later, you will be updating them to something similar, easy to remember for you and easy to break for somebody else.
+Just a reminder: the two most common passwords on the internet include “123456” and “admin”.

 Internal Company Policies

 Last but not least, your internal company policies can be one of the most potent tools in your security arsenal.
 These policies should outline the dos and don’ts for employees regarding data handling, access levels, and use of cloud services.
-Regular training and audits can ensure everyone in the organization understands and adheres to these policies, thereby minimizing the human error factor, which is often a significant security risk.

 By taking these measures, you can create a robust security environment for your cloud systems.